Hello again dear readers! Welcome back to the Drench blog, where this week we share a technical guide on how to install a shower tray.

 Do not tile the walls or install the wall panels right up to where you will be installing the shower tray.
 Once shower tray installation is complete, then tile to that point.
 The result is a far more effective waterproof seal around the shower tray edges.

 Conclude that the floor is suitable for your installation.
 You will likely be installing your shower tray onto your bathroom’s base wooden flooring, enabling you to draw shower tray outlines in pencil and carefully check all measurements.

 Ensure there is easy access to the water waste pipe below the shower tray – to some extent, the position of this pipe dictates the position of your shower.
 If you wish to drastically relocate the position of your shower within your bathroom, you will need to alter the layup of the waste itself to ensure it will fit comfortably to your new shower tray’s waste trap.

 OK – all good?
 Well then, let’s get started…

 Installing a Riser Kit and Shower Tray

-If you’re looking to install a riser kit and shower tray, take a look at the Simpsons 45mm Square Stone Resin Shower Tray combined with the Simpsons 45mm Square Shower Tray Leg & Panel Riser Kit for the perfect match - these fantastically reliable pieces from Simpsons are perfect for adjustable, easy installation!
+If you’re looking to install a riser kit and shower tray, take a look at the Crosswater 45mm Square Stone Resin Shower Tray combined with the Crosswater 45mm Square Shower Tray Leg & Panel Riser Kit for the perfect match - these fantastically reliable pieces from Crosswater are perfect for adjustable and with easy installation.